Denali National Park

 Weather in Denali is extremely variable, and weather often changes suddenly.
 Summer temperatures usually range from 33 to 75 degrees Fahrenheit, but it has been known to snow in July.
 It’s a good idea to wear layered clothing and pack a waterproof raincoat.

 Winter temperatures can range from -40 and below to high 20s.
-Specialized old weather gear is necessary for mountaineering and winter work.
+Specialized old weather gear is quite necessary for mountaineering and doing any kind of winter work as it gets a big wet out.